jicoing/git-komlalebu-sam/README.md

 I am setting up my #Cloudresume backend CI/CD Backend with the help of the below action.
 The SAM application gets packaged and deployed on any changes to my python code in `komlal_function` directory or `template.yml`.
-Please visit [website](https://www.komlalebu.com) for more information.
+Please visit my [website](https://www.komlalebu.com) for more information.

 # Action
 This action is forked from  falnyr